membraneframework/membrane_webrtc_live/README.md

 ## Usage

 To use `Phoenix.LiveView`s from this repository, you have to use related JS hooks.
-To do so, add following snippet to `assets/js/app.js`
+To do so, add the following code snippet to `assets/js/app.js`

 ```js
 import { createCaptureHook, createPlayerHook } from "membrane_webrtc_live";